erszcz/msc-thesis/dfly-multiboot.md

-One problem with this approach is that there would be two distinct entry points to the kernel: one for `dloader`, which is capable of booting the kernel straight into long mode, and another for protected mode only GRUB.
+One problem with this approach is that there would be two distinct entry points to the kernel: one for `dloader`, which is capable of booting the kernel straight into long mode, and another for GRUB with protected mode only.
 That would require using the _a.out kludge_, i.e. apart from embedding the Multiboot header into the kernel image, embedding some extra fields which would override the meta information already stored in the ELF headers.
-As the names suggests, the technique is hardly elegant, but in case of two possible entry points might be unavoidable.
+As the names suggests, the technique is hardly elegant, but might be unavoidable in case of two different entry points.
-In other words, the _a.out kludge_ is another way apart from ELF headers GRUB is able to use to read the metadata from the loaded file.
+In other words, the _a.out kludge_ is\ another way, apart from reading an ELF header, for GRUB to read metadata from a loaded file.

-Implementation of this approach was tried during the project, but due to the involved complexity and limited amount of time was not successful.
-This path is open for pursuing in the future.
+Implementation of this approach was tried during the project, but due to the involved complexity and limited amount of time, was not finalized.
+This\ path is\ open for pursuing in\ the\ future.

 \newpage